melprot: a quick intro

 Coin graph traversal

-A very common task for thin clients is traversing the coin graph of the blockchain, which is the global directed graph of all transactions spending and creating coins.
+A very common task for light clients is traversing the coin graph of the blockchain, which is the global directed graph of all transactions spending and creating coins.
 For instance, this is a fragment of the coin graph centered around a particular mainnet transaction in block 1901450:

 Given a known starting point — a particular transaction with a known location on the blockchain — the basic snapshot model detailed above allows easy traversal: